Athcarne Cross

 Athcarne Cross, also called Gaulstown Cross or the White Cross, is a wayside cross and National Monument located in County Meath, Ireland.

 Location

-Athcarne Cross is located near the sources of the Nanny, 3.6 km southwest of Duleek.
+Athcarne Cross is located near the sources of the River Nanny, 3.6 km southwest of Duleek.

 History

 The cross was erected in c.
 1675 by Dame Cecilia Bathe (née Dowdall) as a memorial to herself and her husband Sir Luke Bathe.
 The cross had been incorporated into the wall of a cottage but it was conserved as a National Monument in 1935 and is known as Athcarne cross, after nearby Athcarne Castle.

 Description

 On the east face of the cross is depicted the Crucifixion of Jesus with the arms of Jesus being held high above the head along the shaft of the cross, similar to a crux simplex.
 His feet rest on a skull and crossbones.

 On the west face is the Madonna and Child, with the arms of the Bathe and Dowdall families and the Arma Christi.

 The head of the cross has carved angels, similar to other wayside-crosses, and a small Maltese cross.